webplatform/docs/tutorials/using_css_background_images/index.md

     </li>
   </ul>
 </syntaxhighlight>

-The CSS utilizes both background images.
-First, take a look at the gradient background image.
-There are three interesting things to notice:

-# The image repeats horizontally (<code>repeat-x</code>.)
-This tiling enables you to make such a small image spread across the entire list.
-# The image is centered vertically.
-You want the round bit of the image to appear in the middle of the list item, so you should use a background position of <code>left center</code>.
-# In the CSS, I’ve applied a background color that is the same gray as the gray in the gradient image.
-This ensures, if the element grows, it will not look broken.
-For more information about this kind of technique, I recommend reading [http://www.simplebits.com/publications/bulletproof/ Bulletproof Web Design] by Dan Cederholm.

 Add the following CSS to a new CSS file, and link it to the HTML document:

 <syntaxhighlight lang="css">